-The spine surgery for a cervical herniated disc can be done a number of different ways:
+The surgery for a cervical herniated disc can be done a number of different ways:

-- Anterior cervical discectomy and spine fusion.
-This is by far the most commonly preferred method among spine surgeons for most cervical herniated discs.
+- Anterior cervical discectomy and spine fusion (ACDF).
+This is the most common method among spine surgeons for most cervical herniated discs.
 In this surgery, the disc is removed through a small one-inch incision in the front of the neck.
 After removing the disc, the disc space itself is fused (see Figure 2).
 A plate can be added in front of the graft for added stability and possibly a better fusion rate (see Figure 3).

 In This Article:

 For anterior surgery, such as an ACDF and artificial disc, there usually is not a great deal of postoperative pain.
 The surgery is done through a small incision in the front of the neck, and the spine can be accessed in between tissue planes that do not require cutting.
 This type of surgery usually can be done either outpatient (going home the same day as surgery) or with one overnight stay in the hospital.

 The pain in the arm usually goes away fairly quickly, although it may take weeks to months for the arm weakness and numbness to subside.
 It is not uncommon to have some neck pain for a while.